 So what’s true and what’s not.

-First of all, black plates are not magical – there are superb gray plates tubes that sound as good and better than black plates tubes – so it’s definitely not about the color.
+First of all, black plates are not magical – there are superb gray plates tubes that sound as good and better than black plates tubes, so it’s definitely not about the color.
 However, black color does help if all else is equal.
-I will try to explain it here as simply as I can J
+I will try to explain it here as simply as I can.

-In the process of tube emitting electrons from cathode, they fly at a very high speed towards anode (plate – that’s what you can see in a tube easily – big metal piece and the outer shell).
-Because of the speed, electrons hit the anode with high kinetic energy and thus produce heat – also remember that cathode is heated to 800-1000 F, which increases internal temperature.
+In the process of tube emitting electrons from the cathode, they fly at a very high speed towards the anode (a plate that what you can see in a tube easily – big metal piece and the outer shell).
+Because of the speed, electrons hit the anode with high kinetic energy and thus produce heat, also remember that cathode is heated to 800-1000 F, which increases internal temperature.
 Black materials radiate heat easier, thus reducing plate temperature faster.
 The hotter the anode, the worst it is for performance because – Hot anode causes:

 So in these cases, black is better.

-Now, the benefits don’t stop there – there are smooth black plates like in Sylvania & Raytheon preamp tubes, and then there are carbonized black plates in Ken-Rad, Westinghouse and RCA.
-Carbonization of plates (making them look black) reduces secondary emissions, which creates electric field between cathode and anode and causes distortions.
+Now, the benefits don’t stop there.
+There are smooth black plates like in Sylvania & Raytheon preamp tubes, and then there are carbonized black plates in Ken-Rad, Westinghouse and RCA.
+Carbonization of plates (making them look black) reduces secondary emissions, which creates an electric field between cathode and anode and causes distortions.
 This is one of the most important factors in black plate tubes.
-Carbon creates rough surface on the top of nickel plate and thus reduces secondary emissions by recapturing electrons (ping me for more info on that J)
+Carbon creates a rough surface on the top of nickel plate and thus reduces secondary emissions by recapturing electrons (ping me for more info on that J)

 So all in all, black plates can have very real benefits on tube performance and thus are not just a BS.

 To combat the 3 problems, there are other techniques that are used.